Simply Natural Nessa

 Ingredients Used in this Conditioner

-• Castor oil: Great for the scalp and helps encourage hair growth while reducing breakage, and dandruff, along with many other benefits.
+This oil is great for the scalp and helps encourage hair growth while reducing breakage and dandruff, along with many other benefits.

-• Jojoba oil: Technically a wax, not an oil, jojoba closely mimics our own sebum (oil).
-It helps to moisturise without leaving an overly greasy look on hair, and may help reduce frizz.
+Technically a wax, not an oil, jojoba closely mimics our own sebum (oil).
+It helps to moisturise the hair without leaving an overly greasy look, and may help reduce frizz.

-• Essential oils: Wonderful for giving a beautiful scent to the conditioner (and in turn, your locks), but also provide an array of benefits for hair, too.
-According to Our Oily House, the 10 best essential oils for hair include:
+Essential oils are wonderful for giving a beautiful scent to the conditioner (and in turn, your luscious locks), but also provide an array of benefits for hair, too.
+Our Oily House shares the ten best essential oils for hair here.

 Choice of Preservatives